capsseminar/playenv/_pages/cv.md

 permalink: /cv.html
 ---

-<style="font-size: 18;">Like many, I have spent my life to date working to make ends meet.
+### Like many, I have spent my life to date working to make ends meet.
 Like too few, I have had incredible fortune in securing educational opportunities and the support of mentors.
-Now I pursue a new future, in which my work helps achieve greater ends.</style>
+Now I pursue a new future, in which my work helps achieve greater ends.

 <hr />

-#### I am currently looking for career opportunities in research and consulting with a start date of June 2019 or after.
+**I am currently looking for career opportunities in research and consulting with a start date of June 2019 or after.**

 Please be in touch with any questions at all; I look forward to discussing!